utkarshcmu/grafana.org/source/blog/temp/plugins-and-snapshots.md

 ![](blog/Grafana-snapshot-example.png)

 Grafana has this great feature where you can [save a snapshot of your dashboard](http://docs.grafana.org/reference/sharing/).
 Instead of sending a screenshot of a dashboard to someone, you can send them a working, interactive Grafana dashboard with the snapshot data embedded inside it.
-The snapshot can be saved on your Grafana server and is available to all your co-workers.
+The snapshot can be saved on your Grafana server and is then available to all your co-workers (see the gif below on where to find snapshots in Grafana).

+![](blog/snapshots.gif)

+## The Raintank Snapshot Server

 Raintank also hosts a [snapshot server](http://snapshot.raintank.io/) if you want to send the snapshot to someone who doesn't have access to your Grafana server.

-![](blog/snapshots.gif)
+Grafana.net's API had a short outage in August.
+One of my colleagues posted [this snapshot](https://snapshot.raintank.io/dashboard/snapshot/qKYyscuHq4bpLYOZ41KaJGeeTHE3EIlG) on our Slack channel to highlight that incoming API calls had dropped to zero and that the API was down for everyone.
+This is one example of how useful snapshots can be.
+They are also great for post-mortems at a later date!

+## Snapshots and Plugins

 This all works because Grafana saves a snapshot of the current data in the dashboard json instead of fetching the data from a data source.
 However, if you are building a custom panel plugin then this will not work straight out of the box.
 You will need to make some small (and easy!) changes first.